-35. In term-time, during the school day (08.00 - 18.00), the DSL and/or one or both of the Deputy DSLs will be available via the contacts published on the front page of this policy to discuss safeguarding

-36. In exceptional circumstances the DSL and Deputy DSLs may not be available.
+- 33. In term-time, during the school day (08.00 18.00), the DSL and/or one or both of the Deputy DSLs will be available via the contacts published on the front page of this policy to discuss safeguarding concerns with colleagues, pupils or others.
+Charterhouse publishes an 'emergency on call' rota showing which member of the Senior Leadership Team is on duty at any given time.
+This rota also shows which member of the DSL team is on call during the evenings (18.00 to 22.00), over the weekend and during School holidays.
+A copy of the rota is always held by the Duty Security Officer (07831 467362).
+In addition, when children are resident on the campus out of term-time (for example, during commercial lettings), arrangements are made with the Queen's Sports Centre's DSL and/or residential staff leaders to ensure the presence of someone qualified to take a lead in safeguarding matters. - 34.
+In exceptional circumstances the DSL and Deputy DSLs may not be available.
 If there is a risk of harm to a child staff should not delay, but either consult another member of the SLT (using the emergency on call rota), or contact the police and/or local authority directly using the contacts given on the front page of this policy.
 Anyone can make a referral to Surrey Children's Services.
 If you do, you are likely to be asked to complete a Request for Support Form.
 You can find the contact numbers for any other local authority children's care team in England by entering a postcode on this government website: